rootiest/zippy-klipper_config/extras/filament_change/README.md

     variable_purge_length: 50       # Length of filament to extrude during purge

 This is the length to extrude when using the PURGE command.
 This command is used for extra purging if the color is especially slow to change over, or for other manual purging purposes.

+    variable_post_load_retraction: 0        # Amount to retract after loading to limit oozing (in mm)

+This is the length to retract after loading.
+You can set this to 0 to disable it, or set the length you'd like to retract.
+Typically just a few mm is enough to prevent most oozing, but this can also be used to pull the filament completely out of the hot zone for more advanced configurations.

 -----